-- 1) The information in respect of payables towards football clubs arising from transfer activities is not submitted to the IFA within the defined deadline. - 2) The licence applicant submits, within the defined deadline, information that does not meet the minimum disclosure requirements. - 3) As at 31 March 2021, the licence applicant has overdue payables that refer to transfer activities that occurred prior to 31 December 2020.
+- The information in respect of payables to employees is not submitted to the IFA within the defined deadline. - 2) The licence applicant submits, within the defined deadline, information that does not meet the minimum disclosure requirements. - 3) As at 31 March 2023, the licence applicant has overdue payables in respect of its employees as a result of contractual or legal obligations due to be paid by 28 February preceding the licence season.